FlyBrainLab/FlyBrainLab/README.md

 ```
 You may be prompted.
 On Windows, you will only need to write "activate neuromynerva" instead of "source activate neuromynerva".

+After the script finishes, go to [Launching FlyBrainLab from User-side Only Installation](#launching-flybrainlab-from-user-side-only-installation).

 ### 1.2 Full Installation

 #### System Requirement

-- Supported OS (64-bit): Ubuntu.
+- Supported OS (64-bit): Ubuntu 16.04 or later.
 - CUDA enabled GPU and [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
-- Minimum 30GB disk space (including 3 default databases).
+- Minimum 30GB disk space, preferrably on SSD (including 3 default databases).
 - The following ubuntu packages:
 `wget default-jre curl build-essential tar apt-transport-https tmux`.
 - [conda](https://docs.conda.io/en/latest/): See its [Installation Instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).

-#### Installation
+#### Installing from Script

 Download the installation script [`fbl_full_installation_ubuntu.sh`](https://raw.githubusercontent.com/FlyBrainLab/FlyBrainLab/master/fbl_full_installation_ubuntu.sh).

-Uncomment the following code in the script if you have not installed all required Ubuntu packages (requires sudo privilige):
+Uncomment the following code in the script if you have not installed all required Ubuntu packages (requires sudo privilege):
 ```bash
 #echo "Installing prerequisites"
 #sudo apt update